 In the XIIIth century the site of the church was occupied by a nunnery of the Poor Clares; probably because the area was

-unhealthy the nuns moved to S. Lorenzo in Panisperna which was located on higher ground.
+unhealthy the nuns moved to S. Lorenzo in Panisperna which was situated on higher ground.

 The building was sold and one of its halls was turned into a hayloft; on April 26, 1580, a blind woman miraculously recovered her sight after having prayed in the hayloft in front of an